nadirbad/VerticalSliceArchitecture/README.md

 Goal is to stop thinking about horizontal layers and start thinking about vertical slices and organize code by **Features**.
 When the code is organized by feature you get the benefits of not having to jump around projects, folders and files.
 Things related to given features are placed close together.

 When moving towards the vertical slices we stop thinking about layers and abstractions.
 The reason is the vertical slice doesn't necessarily need shared layer abstractions like repositories, services, controllers.
-We are more fouced on concrete behavior implementation and what is the best solution to implements.
+We are more focused on concrete behavior implementation and what is the best solution to implements.

 ## Projects breakdown